fuxelius/nano_every_bare_metal/README.md

 * Type ``make deploy`` to create an MD5-typed image with timestamp in the ``./deploy`` folder

+The Arduino Nano Every on-board JTAG2UPDI programmer is known to be difficult to enter programming mode when printing to the serial monitor.
+So ``make flash`` migth fail several times in a row if you do heavy use of the UART.

 ### AVR-GCC Compiler and Libc library

 Most fundamental for developing in **C** for the AVR microcontrollers is knowledge in the [avr-gcc](https://gcc.gnu.org/wiki/avr-gcc) compiler and the [AVR Libc](https://www.nongnu.org/avr-libc/user-manual/group__avr__pgmspace.html) library.
 The [AVR Libc 2.1.0 Manual](doc/avr-libc-user-manual-2.1.0.pdf) is absolutely crusial for understanding the capabilities of these microcontrollers.
 All code you find on GitHub or other resources directly or indirectly reference these.
 Having the [avr-gcc compiler flags](doc/avr-gcc compiler flags.html) is also necessary.